luigi741/Media-Analytics/README.md

 This portion of the server is run on Port 80 (the default port).

-You must set a .env with the following variables for this API to function properly:
+You must set a `.env` file with the following variables for this API to function properly:

 ```
 INSTANCE_ADDR=<public ip or host domain>